hchungdelta/Simple_NN_API/NN_v3.0_SandGlass/introduction/equation/README.md

 <p align="center"><img width="320" src="equation_graph/reduceattn_backprop.gif"></p>

-Currently, there is no clear evidence to show this conv. layer can outperform reduce conv.
+Currently, although reduce attention conv. can replace the reduce conv.
+There is no clear evidence to show this conv. layer can outperform it.
 As the following diagram illustrates the efficiency of both layers.
+Some improvements are needed.

 <img src="equation_graph/with_without_attn_loss.gif" width="440">